 Our spine doctors have passed rigorous board certification tests in their specialty.
 As such, many of them have also completed fellowships and as experts, they conduct complicated spinal surgical cases.
 We have also evaluated over 30,000 patients and completed over 6,000 successful surgeries.

 Advanced treatment options

 Our doctors stay current with the latest treatment options.
 Thus, they offer advanced surgical and non-surgical treatments to help patients relieve their pain and return to an active life.
 They also use procedures that include different minimally invasive options.

-The spine doctors at Southwest Scoliosis Institute use advanced imaging for diagnosing spine problems.
+The spine doctors at Southwest Scoliosis and Spine Institute use advanced imaging for diagnosing spine problems.
 As such, they use the latest equipment and technology, coupled with professional interpretation from recognized radiologists.